C-Rodg/Front-end-Engineering/README.md

 ## Common Considerations

-- Time complexity (Big O)
+- Time complexity (Big O) - important?
-- Space complexity
+- Space complexity - important?
 - What is the expected size of this?
 - Can I destroy the data structure?
 - Can there be negative numbers?